F Rosa Rubicondior: June 2012

 How Fundamentalists Cope With Unwanted Facts

-In this blog I'm going to discuss the psychological process called 'cognitive dissonance' and how it can explain the often frankly bizarre reactions and 'reasoning' you get when trying to debate with religious fundamentalist.
+In this post I'm going to discuss the psychological process called 'cognitive dissonance' and how it can explain the often frankly bizarre reactions and 'reasoning' you get when trying to debate with religious fundamentalist.

 Plenty has been written about cognitive dissonance so I won't go into too much detail.
 Briefly, humans try to maintain a coherent and consistent view of the world, so anything which conflicts with pre-existing beliefs sets up a conflict, often almost unconsciously.
 In modern parlance, the term 'getting my head round it' sums it up fairly well.
 A simple example is Aesop's fable of the fox and the grapes.
 The fox wants the grapes which are out of its reach, so after making an effort to get them and failing, he rationalises this by saying the grapes probably weren't ripe anyway and would have been too sour (sour grapes).
 In this way he is able to pass failure off as a success and so retain his pride.
 He could have got the grapes if he had really wanted to.